 Now, Spectacles are sold online or at a few more permanent pop-up locations, so there's no need to line up outside a vending machine if you don't want to.
-But for the initial launch, the Snapbots were a unique approach to the scarcity complex.
+But for the initial launch, the Snapbots was a unique approach to the scarcity complex.
 Spectacles were available for a limited time only -- just the day the Snapbot was in your city, and you had to beat everyone else trying to buy Spectacles before the machine sold out.

 Plus, the product's scarcity meant nobody -- ourselves included here at HubSpot -- could stop talking about the Spectacles.
 Blog posts and social media comments about the unique selling approach helped fuel even more interest in the products.
-And although we don't have hard numbers about how the Spectacles are performing, MediaKix projects Snap will achieve $5 billion in Spectacles sales by 2020.

 If you weren't a big gamer back when Nintendo released the Wii gaming console in 2006, you might not remember that the Wii was one of the hottest commodities on the market.
 When it was officially released in November 2006, people lined up to get their hands on the Wii as soon as possible, but the mania didn't end there.
-For nearly three years, the Wii was flying off the shelves and gaming stores couldn't keep shelves stocked -- despite Nintendo increasing its supply to 1.8 million and then 2.4 million units of production per month.
+For nearly three years, the Wii was flying off the shelves, and gaming stores couldn't keep shelves stocked -- despite Nintendo increasing its supply to 1.8 million and then 2.4 million units of production per month.

 Supply eventually caught up with demand -- 48 million Wiis sold later.
 By starting out with a low monthly production number, Nintendo ensured that customers would be clamoring to buy more right off the bat.
 The scarcity complex here made people desperate to buy a Wii whenever they could -- especially after a Nintendo executive advised shoppers to "stalk the UPS driver" and to figure out when Wiis were being delivered to stores to get their hands on one.